NC-SARA

 Student Complaint Process

-*Decisions resulting from the Hunter complaint process may be appealed to CUNY, a complaint against a college in the City University system should be sent to:
+Decisions resulting from the Hunter College complaint process may be appealed to The City University of New York (CUNY).
+A complaint against a college in the CUNY system can be made via the Office of Student Advocacy and Referral:

 City University of New York